EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Benchmarking Experiment

-The ETAS model consistently achieves the highest temporal log-likelihood, with NPPs performing comparably or, in some cases, marginally better, except at the higher magnitude thresholds of the \texttt{SCEDC} catalog.
-Among the NPPs, AutoSTPP and NSTPP perform well across several datasets, though their performance is more variable than that of DeepSTPP, which demonstrates consistent, comparable performance to ETAS.
-Closer examination of model performance over time (Figure \ref{fig:TIGPE}) reveals that relative performance to ETAS is poorest during large earthquake sequences.
+Closer analysis of model performance over time (see Section \ref{sec:LL_analysis}) reveals that relative performance to ETAS is poorest during large earthquake sequences.
 This is likely due to ETAS leveraging the magnitude feature of the data, which enables it to handle these sequences effectively.
 Conversely, model performance is strongest during "background" periods, when no large earthquakes occur.
 During these periods, ETAS models the background with a constant rate, while the NPPs improve upon this by capturing the non-stationary nature of the background data.
-This effect is most pronounced in the \texttt{ComCat} dataset, which includes more complex physical processes, such as those near the Mendocino Triple Junction \citep{hellweg2024MTJ}.
 The improved relative temporal performance of all NPPs compared to ETAS, particularly when the magnitude threshold is lowered from $3.0$ to $2.0$ in the \texttt{SCEDC} dataset, indicates that low magnitude earthquakes provide valuable predictive information for NPPs.

 ETAS consistently outperforms all NPPs in spatial log-likelihood.
-As with temporal performance, relative performance to ETAS is weakest during large earthquake periods, likely due to the absence of a magnitude feature in the NPPs.
+Further analysis of model performance over space (see Section \ref{sec:LL_analysis}) shows relative performance to ETAS is weakest in the most active and clustered areas (see Figures \ref{fig:SIGPE_a} and \ref{fig:SIGPE_b}), likely due to the absence of a magnitude feature in the NPPs.
+However, NPPs tend to perform more competitively in regions characterised by spatially complex or diffuse seismicity.
 AutoSTPP achieves the highest spatial log-likelihood, attributed to its ability to capture anisotropic Hawkes kernels (see Figure 2 of \citet{zhou2024automatic}), which are commonly observed in earthquake data \citep{page2022aftershocks}.